 1. You didn’t use the right resin.

-We have two doming resins in the store that work great for coatings:
+Resin Obsession has two doming resins that work great for coatings:

 If you want an excellent quality artwork resin at an affordable price, then check out the Resin Obsession artwork resin.
 It takes colors well, or you can leave it clear.